OliverPortee/Trampoline/README.md

 Its written in Swift because I love Swift.

 ## Basics
 The trampoline jumping sheet is modelled as a mesh of particles which are connected with springs.
 This mesh is a so-called spring mass damper system.
 This simulation aims to be realistic.
-It uses physical quantities in "real" units (like metre, seconds, newton, ...).
+It uses physical quantities in "real" units (like metre, seconds, newton,...).

 ### Renderer
 The Renderer uses metal to render vertices (provided by the mesh) on the screen.
 It can show the frames in a MTKView or saves them in a movie file.